Let’s All Agree to MWFA:

 Only recently did I realize why work became fun again.
 I have been busy hustling back and forth to school, reading new articles and journals and books, getting inspiration from new people and places and, above all, meaningful interactions and experiences.

 I listened to Ann Bancroft, a prominent author and female polar explorer, discuss her life’s work becoming the first woman to reach both poles via the ice.
 After her presentation, we had a conversation about taking risks and the benefits of getting outside of your comfort zone.
 This turned into further conversation about packing in these life lessons into multi-day programs available for everyone from high school students to CEO’s.

-A couple of weeks later, I (serendipitously) ran into Dick Beardsley, long-distance running turned fishing guide turned speaker.
+A couple of weeks later, I (serendipitously) ran into Dick Beardsley, long-distance runner turned fishing guide turned speaker.
 He was giving a presentation to a group up here at Sugar Lake Lodge and after I calmed down as his biggest fan (I’m a runner too, we discussed it for a solid 45 minutes) I discovered that his message of resiliency and positivity were exactly in line with the values we’re promoting through the Leadership Center.
-Dick’s presentation hit me at the exact right time, as I needed a boost of positivity after a particularly grueling couple of days.
+Dick’s presentation hit me at the exact right time, as I needed a boost of positivity after a particularly grueling couple of weeks.